pharo-nosql/OmniBase/README.md

 Based on BTrees and filesystem, it has full ACID features.

-While this software is old and doesn't have elegant code, it works with an impressive performance.
+While this software is old and doesn't have elegant code, it works really well for many scenarios and has an impressive performance.

 ---